el18053/Neural-Networks/README.md

 # Neural-Networks

-# Βαθιά Μάθηση

 ## Description

 This project explores the application of deep learning techniques in **Image Captioning**, a task that combines Computer Vision and Natural Language Processing to generate textual descriptions from images.
-The work builds upon TensorFlow's tutorial ["Image captioning with visual attention"](https://www.TensorFlow.org/tutorials/text/image_captioning) and extends it by utilizing a custom dataset and implementing various improvements.
+The work builds upon TensorFlow's tutorial ["Image captioning with visual attention"](https://www.tensorflow.org/text/tutorials/image_captioning) and extends it by utilizing a custom dataset and implementing various improvements.

 ## Features